They often feel that they are running to stand still. This often results in feeling stuck, frustrated and overwhelmed.

-There are all sorts of Time Management related subjects that can contribute to this.
-Things such as procrastination, ineffective planning, lack of focus and so on (those are topics for another post).
+There are many things that can contribute to this.
+Things such as procrastination, ineffective planning, lack of focus, mindset, habits, low personal effectiveness skills, and so on

 But what I have noticed is that one of the biggest contributing factors to that feeling of not having enough time to get everything done is this: